yiisoft/validator/docs/en/conditional-validation.md

 };
 ```

-### Conditional validation
+## `when`

 In some cases there is a need to apply rule conditionally.
-It could be performed by using `when()`:
+It could be performed by using `when`:

 ```php
 use Yiisoft\Validator\Rule\Number;